oliviagardiner/rss_visualizer/README.md

 These are simple scripts that you can add to a scheduler daemon (eg. cron) to automatically pull RSS feeds from news sites of your preference.
 An RSS feed is a list of articles that are structured in a specific way, using a markup language called XML.
 Why are we downloading all these summaries?
 This repository allows you to statistically analyze these feeds and also lets you create word cloud visualizations for specific days to compare the news coverage of different media outlets.

+Plans:

-Plan: compare these to Twitter Trends API.
+* Compare these to Twitter Trends API.
+* Create a script that deletes old feeds after they have been analyzed to save hard drive space.

 ## Requirements